unexpectedjs/unexpected/documentation/assertions/array/to-be-an-array-whose-items-satisfy.md

 Asserts that all items of an array satisfies a given function.

+Notice this assertion fails when given an empty array.

 ```javascript
 expect([0, 1, 2, 3, 4], 'to be an array whose items satisfy', function (item, index) {
     expect(item, 'to be a number');